 Living From the Inside Out: Building a Life that’s Truly Yours

-Living from the Inside Out
+Living from the Inside Out (vs. Outside In)

 I know this way of living because I lived it for years.

 Another way to build our lives is from the inside out.
-We look inward first and get clear on what actually matters to us - what gives our life meaning.
-We make choices based on our own values even when these choices don't look impressive, follow convention/expectations, or make sense to anyone else.
+We look inward first and get clear on what actually matters to us - what feels meaningful from the inside.
+We make choices based on our own values, even when they don't necessarily look impressive, follow convention/expectations, or make sense to anyone else.

 The first way is what most of us were taught.
-The second way, many of us have to learn ourselves.
-Often after trying out the first for a little too long.
+The second way, many of us have to learn ourselves (often after trying out the first for a little too long).

 The Arenas vs. The Qualities